-Is the extinction of center play a part of NBA brand management?
+Is the extinction of center play a part in NBA brand management?
 I can’t say for sure because I have not sat in on NBA executive meetings, but I doubt it.
 Brand management in sports is unique in many respects.
 Mrs. Smith’s apple pies follow the recipe and packaging decisions of management.
-In the film industry segment of entertainment, movies and their marketing display the choices of producers, directors, and screenwriters with a little bit of discretion of actors thrown in.
+In the film industry segment of entertainment, movies and their marketing display the choices of producers, directors, and screenwriters with a bit of discretion of actors thrown in.

 In contrast, sports entertainment executives exert much less control over their product, at least the on-the-court (or field) aspect.
 They can influence it by choosing rules regarding eligibility, scoring, and fouls (to some extent).
 Still, the final combination on display on NBA courts mixes these choices with their unintended consequences, team methods, and the long-run evolution of player skills.